Excel VBA Intersect

 Things to Remember

-- In excel, to get the intersect value of the range, we need to give space character in between two ranges.
+- In Excel, to get the intersect value of the range, we need to give space characters between two ranges.

-- By using VBA coding, we can highlight, format, delete or change, and do many other things to the intersection value.
+- We can use VBA coding to highlight, format, delete or change, and do many other things to the intersection value.